albic98/marinero_control/README.md

 ## Support

+YOLO model also has not been uploaded on GitHub so you have to manually add it to yor `workspace_folder`.

+The one currently used is `yolov8s_marinaPunat.pt`.

+You can download it from the repository linked below.

+After downloading, place the file in your `workspace_folder` to ensure the system runs correctly.

-For support, go to https://github.com/CRTA-Lab/marinero_stack.
+For additional support, go to https://github.com/CRTA-Lab/marinero_stack.

 ---